- by Daniel

-Ideally you want to get a pair of work boots that have the following:
+Ideally you want to get a pair of work boots that:

 And a good pair of all rounders that cover all of these bases are the Timberland Pro Boondock Work Boots.

-So if your construction worker is complaining of sore feet or aches and pain in other areas of their body take a look at their work boots.
+So if you know a construction worker that complains of sore feet or aches and pains in other areas of their body, take a look at their work boots.